-A new partnership between Taulia and Google is set to transform invoice processing with the development of an end-to-end AI-powered solution, Cognitive Invoicing.
+A new partnership between Taulia and Google is set to transform invoice processing with the development of an end-to-end AI-powered AP automation solution, Cognitive Invoicing.

 Getting information from a supplier’s invoice into a buyer’s accounting or ERP system might sound straightforward.
 But for many companies, achieving this is a major struggle.

 In the past, invoice processing meant collecting paper invoices and manually keying the information into the buyer’s system.
 While this may have got the job done, it is a time-consuming and inefficient approach, and one that is prone to human error.